Caution Updated:

 Program details

-The City of Calgary is providing $60 million in funding for capital expenses over three years to develop new non-market permanent rental housing units by supporting non-profit housing providers up to a maximum of 30 per cent of total eligible project costs.
+The City of Calgary provided $60 million in funding for capital expenses over three years to develop new non-market permanent rental housing units by supporting non-profit housing providers up to a maximum of 30 per cent of total eligible project costs.
+Due to the strength of the highly competitive pool of eligible applications, a further $12.5M was committed to the HCI in 2026.
 This will help increase the supply of affordable housing with funding from other orders of government.
 This initiative's main goal is to increase non-market housing supply and to support Calgary households in need of more affordable housing options.

 Benefits of the program include: